michalspondr/PokemonGo-Map/README.md

 I hope I'll make some cleanup after it's functional, maybe I won't need the map itself.
 This is the purpose of original PokemonGo-Map application and I don't intend to duplicate it, I just wanted to start with some functional code as soon as possible.

 ## Possible usage#
-This is how I use it now (change IP addresses and credentials to your own):
+This is how I use it now (change IP addresses and credentials to your own).
+You need to get your user/password at https://www.pokemon.com

 <b>Output to file</b>

 ./example.py -H 127.0.1.1 -u user -p password -l "Google Maps location" -st 1 2>/dev/null >>/tmp/output.log

+Or simply use it without redirecting

 <b>Parse and stream file</b>